vuejs/docs/src/guide/composition-api-introduction.md

 ## Basics of Composition API

-Now that we know the **why** we can get to the **how**.
+Now that we know the <b>why</b> we can get to the <b>how</b>.
 To start working with the Composition API we first need a place where we can actually use it.
 In a Vue component, we call this place the `setup`.

 ### `setup` Component Option

 <VideoLesson href="https://www.vuemastery.com/courses/vue-3-essentials/setup-and-reactive-references" title="Learn how setup works with Vue Mastery">Watch a free video on setup on Vue Mastery</VideoLesson>

-The new `setup` component option is executed **before** the component is created, once the `props` are resolved, and serves as the entry point for composition API's.
+The new `setup` component option is executed <b>before</b> the component is created, once the `props` are resolved, and serves as the entry point for composition API's.

 ::: warning
 Because the component instance is not yet created when `setup` is executed, there is no `this` inside a `setup` option.
-This means, with the exception of `props`, you won't be able to access any properties declared in the component – **local state**, **computed properties** or **methods**.
+This means, with the exception of `props`, you won't be able to access any properties declared in the component – <b>local state</b>, <b>computed properties</b> or <b>methods</b>.
 :::

 The `setup` option should be a function that accepts `props` and `context` which we will talk about [later](composition-api-setup.html#arguments).
 Additionally, everything that we return from `setup` will be exposed to the rest of our component (computed properties, methods, lifecycle hooks and so on) as well as to the component's template.